The record player came first.

 Aluminum plates are a better solution.
 Not only are they more stable, they are heavy enough to reduce vibration.
 Their weight also makes for better balance.
 But naturally, they cost more.

 The turntable drive system controls the rotation.
 There are two main types of systems: belt drive and direct drive.

 A belt drive system generally gives you better sound quality, since the elastometric belt absorbs vibrations and other low frequency interference, which reduces noise coming from the motor.

 A direct drive system does not use intermediary gears, belts and wheels.
 It is favored by DJs, because of a stronger motor and pitch control sliders.
 Quality direct drive players are more expensive.
 Cheap ones are generally useless.

 It is fairly certain that something will eventually go wrong with the turntable.
-It is a component that suffers a lot of issues, most commonly a slipped belt.
+It is a component that suffers a lot of issues, most commonly a slipped belt, which means the turntable won’t spin correctly anymore.
 Luckily, this is easy to fix yourself.
 Head here for help with turntable repair.

 You’re probably familiar with the stylus from classic movies.
 It is the needle that rests on the record and runs in the grooves while playing.

 Most stylus manufacturers fashion them from diamond and form them into a cone shape.
 They use diamond, because it is the hardest natural material.
 Some manufacturers prefer sapphires.